Kwanjk/INST364-Password-Cracking-Project-/README.md

 ---

+## Audience & Goals

+Front-line employees in small–mid-sized organizations who have little formal security training and often reuse passwords for convenience.
+Our aim: let them *see*—in under five minutes—how a single leaked password can cascade into multiple account takeovers, then give them a friction-free path to safer habits.

+---

+## Focus (one tech topic, one human topic)**
+*Tech lens*: **Password Cracking** — brute-force, dictionary, and credential-stuffing attacks.
+*Human lens*: **Bounded Rationality** — sliders, presets, and color-coded feedback replace mental math so the secure option is also the easiest.

+---

 ## 🎯 Project Objective

 Most password-compromise incidents don’t result from sophisticated malware or zero-day exploits.
 They stem from **predictable human behavior**, like reusing passwords across platforms or assuming that "slightly changing" a password keeps it secure.
 This simulator demonstrates how these common behaviors are **easily exploited through password cracking techniques** such as: